Chinese frigate Yuyuen: Battle of Shipu

 The ships left Shanghai in December 1884, making slow progress south as the crew were trained en route.
-They reached Wenchow (now Wenzhou) in January 1885, and began to return north briefly.
+They reached Wenzhou in January 1885, and began to return north briefly.
 They made contact with the French navy as they left Shipu Bay on 14 February.
 The Chinese ships moved to attack in a V-shaped formation, with the slower Yuyuen bringing up the rear.
 The French fleet saw the distance gathering between Yuyuen and the rest of the Chinese ships and sought to exploit this by moving in-between.
 Yuyuen soon lost sight of the Chinese cruisers in the poor weather, and Admiral Wu on Teng Ch'ing realised that his vessel could not keep up either.
 The two ships moved back into Shipu Bay, the favourable currents allowing them to stay ahead of the French ships.

 The duo were blockaded in by the French ships, who could not enter the bay due to their deeper drafts.
 During the following night, two attempts were made to sink the ships using French steam powered cutters.
 An initial attack at around 10:00 pm on 14 February was repulsed by fire from the Chinese ships, but a second attempt at 4:00 am on 15 February by cutters from the battleship Bayard were successful after lying hidden among the various fishing vessels of various sizes within the bay.
 The cutters closed so near to Yuyuen that the chief engineer was able to reach over the side and hit a French sailor with his gun sponge.
 Small arms fire was exchanged between the crew.
 Of the three cutters, one successfully detonated a spar torpedo under Yuyuen, destroying the cutter in the process.